Sullivans International - Yarn Supplier

 What is the difference between F and E?

-What does V mean in crochet symbols?
+What does V mean in crochet chart symbols?

 What are BLO and FLO used for?